ljodzavsr/Software-Engineering-Semesterprojekt-DriveMatch/README.md

 - **Create Lessons:** Admins can create driving lessons with basic information and the hourly rate offered to the potential driving student.
 - **Detailed Descriptions:** GPT API generates detailed descriptions based on the entered information.
 - **Instructor List:** Admins can see a table of all registered instructors (users) with first name, last name, and email.
-- **Student Management:** Admins can see a list of all registered students.

 ## Technical Architecture